SanderMiesen/FraiseTagADA_site/index.markdown

 ---
 layout: default
 ---

-Who does not want to have the secret of creating YouTube videos that will be viewed by thousands or millions people around the globe ?
-Is there a secret recipe ?
-Is YouTube's algorithm breakable ?
-Let us try to answer these questions by bringing you through this webiste.

 # What is a viral video ?

 Our ultimate goal being to find outlier videos that made more views than others, we first have to define what makes a video viral.
 This question definitely has many possible answers as many factors come into play.
 Here are a few of them: